Aaron98990/ways-of-the-game/spirit-of-the-game.md

 ## Not Commonly Acceptable

-Allowing jewelry because you expect the game not to be aggressive.
+Allowing jewelry, including when covered, because you expect the game not to be aggressive.
 - The game is physical and the referee's main responsibility is to keep the player's from getting injured from avoidable hazards.
-For games with small children (under 10) you may be able to get away with this.
+This includes for small children. **Match officails are not allowed to wear jewellery, including wedding rings, as well althoggh I see this a lot.**

 Ignoring a handball because the ball barely grazes a defender's arm.
 - A handball offense should always be penalized as it will affect the trajectory and curve of the ball.